airborne-commando/civitai-mirror-list/README.md

 * Chinese site [liblib.art](http://liblib.art) (language barrier applies) with unique LoRA models.
 * [shakker.ai](https://www.shakker.ai/models?from=brand_head_bar), maybe a sister site of liblib.art.

-While Civitai remains the most popular and comprehensive site for Stable Diffusion models, these alternatives provide various features, community sizes, and access methods that may suit different user preferences.
+While Civit.ai remains the most popular and comprehensive site for Stable Diffusion models, these alternatives provide various features, community sizes, and access methods that may suit different user preferences.

-In summary, if you are looking for sites like Civitai, consider exploring tensor.art, huggingface.co, prompthero.com, pixai.art, seaart.ai, and newer tools like ThinkDiffusion and Stablecog for AI art model sharing and generation.
+In summary, if you are looking for sites like Civit.ai, consider exploring tensor.art, huggingface.co, prompthero.com, pixai.art, seaart.ai, and newer tools like ThinkDiffusion and Stablecog for AI art model sharing and generation.
 Each offers unique strengths in model availability, community engagement, or API access.

 Also try [stablebay.org](https://stablebay.org/) (inb4 boos), by trying  stablebay.org actually upload there and seed on what you like after downloading.